alextok/dbsc-discussions/README.md

    Owners: Sameera/Sasha/Olga should try to document in the draft below.

-1. Protocol between IdP and LocalKey helper, if they belong to different vendors (Note: we need to solve clock-skew problem between IdP and Attestation server, probably embed nonce in the request)

-   Format is JSON.

-   Owners: Sameera/Kristian

 1. Format of the public key cert/binding statement, and claims it contains.

    1. We can have multiple public key cert/binding statements for one key, when IdP and LocalKey helper are developed by the same vendor, how we include it?